 The King's University will make reasonable accommodations for students with documented disabilities as defined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Students requesting accommodations must first register with the Student Success Center to verify their eligibility.
-After documentation review, the Director of Students success will provide eligible students with accommodation letters for their professors.
+After documentation review, the Director of Student Success will provide eligible students with accommodation letters for their professors.
 Students must obtain a new letter every semester and meet with each relevant professor prior to any accommodations being implemented.
-These meetings should occur during the first three weeks of the semester (except for unusual circumstances), and at least one week before any testing accommodations to a student until appropriate verification from the Director of Student Success has been provided.
+These meetings should occur during the first three weeks of the semester (except for unusual circumstances), and at least one week before any testing accommodations.
+Please note that professors are not allowed to provide classroom accommodations to a student until appropriate verification from the Director of Student Success has been provided.